NCommander/vaksina/docs/objects_stuff.md

 * Date of Birth
 * Immunization Record (if possible)

-CardObjects get passed to Validation modules to determine if holder is *actually* vaccinated
+CardObjects get passed to Validation modules to determine if the holder is *actually* vaccinated

 Person
 ===

 A Person is the end result created from parsing a given card

-... probably should have a unique identifer if storage backed
+... probably should have a unique identifier if storage backed

 A Person object is created from parsing card objects in a card manager